Mortie Dutra

 Mortimer Francis Dutra (October 3, 1899 – August 10, 1988) was an American professional golfer.

+Early life

-Dutra was born in Monterey, California and was the older brother of golfer Olin.
+Dutra was born in Monterey, California.
+He was the older brother of golfer Olin.

+Professional career

 Dutta work as a club pro and teaching professional while also competing on the PGA Tour.
 He was the head pro at Red Run Golf Club in Detroit, Michigan from 1933 to 1942.
 While there, he won the Michigan Open in 1933 and the Michigan PGA Championship in 1934.

 In the majors, Dutra was a semi-finalist in the 1927 PGA Championship, finished sixth at the 1933 U.S. Open and played in the first two Masters Tournaments.

 In 1955, Dutra won the PGA Seniors' Championship which would later become a Champions Tour major.